Michael Heine: Early life

-Initially joining the family business after leaving high school, Michael Heine does not hold any tertiary qualifications.
+Initially joining the family business after leaving high school, Heine did not pursue further upper education.

 Career

-After their father's death in 1978, Michael Heine and his brother, Leslie, inherited the family company.
-Michael Heine briefly moved to England to run an investment company, Heine Bros England, that was liquidated in 1981.
+After their father's death in 1978, Heine and his brother, Leslie, inherited the family company.
+Heine briefly moved to England to run an investment company, Heine Bros England, that was liquidated in 1981.
 The brothers subsequently expanded into property management, as Heine Management, and investment and mortgage finance, as Heine Finance.

-In 1986, Michael and Leslie Heine publicly listed their holding company Eurolynx, retaining a 25 percent stake.
+In 1986, the Heine brothers publicly listed their holding company Eurolynx, retaining a 25 percent stake.
 In the same year, Eurolynx bought Wheatley Communications, which held several radio station licences in New South Wales and Victoria, for AUD90 million from Heine's friend Glenn Wheatley.
 It was quickly onsold to Hoyts for AUD130 million and renamed Hoyts Media, but the nominal profit was eventually reversed following a revaluation as Eurolynx maintained a 25 percent holding.
 In 1993 Heine Management bought Australia's then-tallest building, 120 Collins Street, for AUD286 million.

 In 1999 Heine sold his shares in Heine Management to Mercantile Mutual, a subsidiary of ING, for AUD112 million.
 He used the proceeds to establish Netwealth "with a handful of staff and a business plan to build an online platform for financial advisers to manage their clients' investments on offering dozens of products with state-of-the-art technology".
 It reportedly took five or six years to break even.
 In 2017, he listed Netwealth on the Australian Stock Exchange and its share price rose 44 percent on the first day of trading.

 Net worth

 In 1990, the Australian Financial Review assessed that Michael and Leslie Heine had a combined net worth of AUD140 million.
-In 2018 Michael Heine became a billionaire with net wealth of AUD1.27 billion, according to the Financial Review Rich List.
+In 2018, Michael Heine became a billionaire with net worth of AUD1.27 billion, according to the Financial Review Rich List.
 As of May 2025, his net worth was assessed at AUD4.36 billion.